FCAI-CairoUniversity/SecondYear_SecondSemester/Web Technology - IS231/README.md

-# 🌐 Web Technology Tasks.
+# 🌐 Web Technology - IS231

 📌 This folder contains tasks related to **Web Development**, covering both **Frontend** and **Backend** technologies.